praesongprasit/EventSiteTest/src/2023/panellists/rachel-collingridge.md

 <p>So a little bit about me.
 So, I'm Aaron Hodder.
 I'm the Wellington Practice Manager for Datacom testing services.</p>

-<p>However, more personally, I'm also a co-director of NZ Tech Rally, and I'm so pleased and so privileged to be able to work with Camy and Prae.</p>
+<p>However, more personally, I'm also a co-director of EVENT_NAME, and I'm so pleased and so privileged to be able to work with Camy and Prae.</p>

 <p>So in tech, we talk a lot about tech.
 Funny that, right?
 But as Alan mentioned earlier,  software development is a socio-technical process.
 It involves technology and it involves social structures, yet we rarely talk about these social structures.</p>